What rentcharges are, how to apply to pay only your share of ('apportion') a rentcharge, or apply to buy out ('redeem') your rentchange.

 How much does it cost?

-You don’t have to pay any fee to the DCLG rentcharges team for apportionment or redemption of a rentcharge.
-However, you may have to pay other costs, like getting a copy of your house deeds.
+You don’t have to pay any fee to the MHCLG rentcharges team for apportionment or redemption of a rentcharge.
+However, you may incur other costs, eg for obtaining a copy of your property deeds.

 Ground Floor, Rosebrae Court